SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

     if (path === '/') {
         console.log("You are currently on the home page");
     } else {
-        // Log the current page in the console.
+        // Log the current page to the console.
     }
 }).listen(port);
 ```

+As you can see, we use the `parse` method to get the URL string.

+Using an **if-statement**, we determine if we are on the **home page**.

+Then, we **print** the corresponding output to the console.

 [/slide]